 Botsify gives you a wide range of options with integrations for Facebook, Slack, and your company’s website.
 It also offers an educational platform ideal for teachers and schools to work with students in a unique way.
 Check out some templates if you want an easy route to getting started.

-The 8 Best AI Chatbot Apps to Buy in 2019
+The 8 Best AI Chatbot Apps of 2019

 Here's how to instantly improve your customer service

 We are committed to researching, testing, and recommending the best products.
 We may receive commissions from purchases made after visiting links within our content.
 Learn more about our review process.

 If you run a business with a website or social media presence, a chatbot is a fun and innovative way to improve your customer experience.
 Users can hop onto your website or their social media account and get answers to questions without requiring a human worker to reply.